MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-scale.md

 ### Determine costs

-To determine costs and the potential savings of Azure migration, Contoso uses the [total cost of ownership (TCO) calculator](https://azure.microsoft.com/pricing/tco/calculator/) to calculate and compare the TCO for Azure to a comparable on-premises deployment.
+To determine the costs and potential savings of Azure migration, Contoso uses the [total cost of ownership (TCO) calculator](https://azure.microsoft.com/pricing/tco/calculator/).
+Contoso compares the TCO calculations for Azure to a similar on-premises deployment.

 ### Identify assessment tools